 The South Asian Bar Association of Washington, D.C.
-(SABA-DC) is a voluntary bar association dedicated to the needs, concerns, and interests of the South Asian American legal community in the Washington, D.C. area.
+(SABA-DC) is a voluntary bar association dedicated to the needs, concerns, and interests of the South Asian legal community in the Washington, D.C. metropolitan area.
 SABA-DC was founded in 2001 as the successor to the Indian-American Bar Association of Washington D.C.
 (IABA-DC).

 Board of Directors

 Priya L. Bhanu is an Attorney-Adviser in the Office of the Legal Adviser at the U.S. Department of State.
 Previously, she was an attorney at Cleary Gottlieb Steen & Hamilton LLP, where she focused on litigation and antitrust, and a law clerk to the Honorable Paul S. Grewal on the U.S. District Court for the Northern District of California.Priya received her J.D., cum laude, from University of Michigan Law School and her B.A., phi beta kappa, in International Studies and East Asian Studies from Johns Hopkins University.

 Nandu Machiraju is an antitrust attorney who has practiced in a private law firm in Washington, DC and in Brussels and now works for the federal government.
 Nandu first gained exposure to SABA-DC when he served as the SABA-DC student liaison for Georgetown Law.
 Starting in 2016, Nandu served on the Board as a General Director for two years and the Vice President of Programming for a year.
 After a year-long hiatus, Nandu rejoins the Board as President-Elect.

 Nandu recently was named a 2020 Rising Star by SABA-NA and was selected as a 2021 Fellow for the SABA Leadership Institute's inaugural class.